] Office of Human Resources - Montgomery County Public Schools

 OFFICIAL TITLE: Instructional Spec CODE: 0833 SQ/OQ: Not Applicable

-WORKING TITLE: Instructional Specialist, Foundations Office Programs, IT Foundation (ITF) GRADE: BD MONTHS: 12
+WORKING TITLE: Instructional Specialist, Career and Postsecondary Partnerships GRADE: BD MONTHS: 12

-SUMMARY DESCRIPTION; PHYSICAL DEMANDS; AND SPECIAL REQUIREMENTS: SUMMARY DESCRIPTION OF CLASSIFICATION: Under direction of the Foundation Supervisor, the Specialist is responsible for working with the central services and school based staff, industry and postsecondary stakeholders to support career and technical education (CTE) programs, specifically those associated with the development and implementation of Digital Technology programs (e.g. cybersecurity, programing, networking, machine learning and data science, computer science and information technology) that are aligned with local, state, and national industry standards for certification programs.
-Physical Demands: Must be able to move materials/equipment weighing up to 60 - 100 pounds utilizing safe lifting/moving techniques as required by the Foundation program.
-Special Requirements: Some weekend and evening meetings may be required.
+SUMMARY DESCRIPTION; PHYSICAL DEMANDS; AND SPECIAL REQUIREMENTS: SUMMARY DESCRIPTION OF CLASSIFICATION: Under direction of the Supervisor, the Specialist is responsible for working with the central services and school based staff, industry and postsecondary stakeholders to support computer science content and Career and Technical Education (CTE) programs, specifically those associated with the development and implementation of Digital Technology and other CTE programs as assigned, as well as technology education.
+Content/programs.
+Physical Demands: None Special Requirements: Some weekend and evening meetings may be required.

 MINIMUM QUALIFICATION STANDARDS

 KNOWLEDGE SKILLS ABILITIES: KNOWLEDGE, SKILLS, AND ABILITIES: Understands the benefits and structure of Career and Technical Education (CTE) programs and related curriculum, in addition to the related MCPS policies and regulations.
-Understands the mission of the IT Foundation.
-Possesses knowledge of the concepts, strategies, and best practices in the development and implementation of CTE and Foundation programs.
+Possesses knowledge of the concepts, strategies, and best practices in the development and implementation of CTE, computer science and technology education content/programs.
 Comprehends school and classroom organization in order to meet the needs of a wide range of learners to provide 21st century skills.
 Has the ability to work and communicate with business partners, MCPS administration, school-based staff, and all stakeholders.
-Exhibits an understanding of College and Career Readiness programs and the development of articulation agreements with post-secondary institutions and business partnerships.
+Exhibits an understanding of College and Career Readiness programs and the development of articulation agreements with postsecondary institutions and business partnerships.
 Demonstrates excellent planning, organizational, management, and oral and written communication skills.
 Prioritizes and manages several tasks simultaneously.
 Possesses thorough knowledge of the digital technology industry and of computer architecture, hardware, operating systems, and networking, to the level of Computing Technology Industry Association (CompTIA) A+ and Network+ certification objectives.

 OVERTIME ELIGIBLE: No